 Since the opening of the Golden Gate Bridge, 1,500 people have committed suicide by jumping from it.
 Gladwell recounts the work of psychologist Richard Seiden, who followed up with 515 people who attempted to jump but had somehow been prevented from doing so at the last moment.
 Of these, less than 5 percent went on to kill themselves by some other method.

 Gladwell writes, “Overwhelmingly, the people who want to jump off the Golden Gate Bridge at a given moment want to jump off the Golden Gate Bridge only at that given moment.”
-Gladwell’s point is that suicide, like any other behavior, is coupled with a specific situation or set of circumstance.
+Gladwell’s point is that suicide, like any other behavior, is coupled with a specific situation or set of circumstances.
 By looking solely at the individual, we miss the cultural and environmental factors that play a key role in shaping their attitudes and behaviors.

 The illusion of transparency and defaulting to truth — the two mistakes discussed above— have to do with our inability to make sense of the stranger as an individual.
 This third mistake — overlooking the coupling between the behavior and the situation — means we fail to understand the importance of the context in which a stranger is operating.